athithyanac/Jenkins-Server-using-Terraform-and-Ansible/README.md

     ]
   }
 ```
-`connection is to connect to remote server`
+`connection for connecting to remote server`
 ```terraform
   connection {
     type        = "ssh"